-- Note 3(i): The measurement and useful lives of intangible assets - Note 3(o): The measurement of the amount and assessment of the recoverability of income tax assets and income tax provisions - Note 3(q): The measurement and valuation of intangible assets and contingent consideration acquired and recorded as business combinations - Note 3(I): Impairment of non-financial assets
+- Note 3(i): The measurement and useful lives of intangible assets - Note 3(q): The measurement and valuation of intangible assets and contingent consideration acquired and recorded as business combinations - Note 3(I): Impairment of non-financial assets

 The Company's annual goodwill impairment test is based on value-in-use calculations that use a discounted cash flow model.
 These calculations require the use of estimates and forecasts of future cash flows.
 The recoverable amount is most sensitive to the discount rate, revenue growth rate, and operating margin.
-A change in any of the significant assumptions or estimates used to evaluate goodwill could result in a material change to the results of operations.
 The key assumptions used to determine the recoverable amount are further explained in note 9.